amarise/omics_association_testing/README.md

 # Kernel PCA for Multi-Omics Data Integration

-This repository provides code for performing kernel PCA and association testing on multi-omics data (e.g., genotypes and methylation) using kernel machine regression.
+This repository provides R code for performing kernel PCA association testing on two multi-omics data types (e.g., genotypes and methylation) using kernel machine regression.

 ## Prerequisites

 You will need the following R packages:

-    - GENESIS: For fitting null models and handling related individuals.
+- **GENESIS**: For fitting null models and handling related individuals.
-    - SKAT: For kernel-based association testing.
+- **SKAT**: For kernel-based association testing.
-    - CompQuadForm: For Davies' method and saddlepoint approximation.
+- **CompQuadForm**: For Davies' method and saddlepoint approximation.

 Install these packages using the following R command: